muryoutaisuu/secretsfs/docs/getting-started.md

 go install ./cmd/secretsfs                          # install secretsfs
 ```

-## Just Copy the Binary
+## Binary

 For Linux x86_64, you may download the latest built binary from [the project's release page](https://github.com/muryoutaisuu/secretsfs/releases).

-## RPM Package
+## Packages

-For RHEL7, there is a prebuilt .rpm package, you may download from [the project's release page](https://github.com/muryoutaisuu/secretsfs/releases).
+There are prebuilt .rpm and .deb packages, you may download from [the project's release page](https://github.com/muryoutaisuu/secretsfs/releases).

 # Start *secretsfs*